 Confidence Peaks When Risk is Reintroduced

-Restart usually follows work that went to plan, followed familiar steps and produced no immediate issues.
+Restart usually follows work that went to plan, followed familiar steps, and produced no immediate issues.
 That success builds confidence.
+Similar jobs have restarted safely before, isolations were applied correctly, and the checks have been done many times.

-So, scrutiny declines.
+So scrutiny declines.
 Verification feels repetitive.
 Challenge feels inefficient.

 Risk re-enters the system at the same moment attention relaxes.
-This isn’t carelessness, it’s the predictable effect of familiarity combined with pressure to resume operations.
+This is not carelessness.
+It is the predictable effect of familiarity combined with pressure to resume operations.
+The interaction between isolation control and permit systems is explained in Lockout Tagout and Permit-to-Work: Where Isolation Control Fails.

 Handover is Where Intent Quietly Disappears

-Restart frequently coincides with handover, between shifts, between teams, between contractors and operations.
+Restart frequently coincides with handover between shifts, between teams, or between contractors and operations.
+Information is transferred.
+Intent often does not follow.

 Restart proceeds with partial understanding, even when the permit itself is complete.